SEARCH

 There are mixed opinions about washing herbs prior to drying them.
 Some say it’s fine and helps get the bugs and dirt off, while others think it adds more moisture, slowing the drying process.

-Personally, I only wash them if they are muddy.
+Personally, I only wash them if they appear to need it.

 How long does it take to dry herbs?